Dreamy Tahini Sauce

 1/3 cup (80 ml) well stirred tahini, try our easy tahini recipe

-1 garlic clove minced very finely into a paste, see note
+1 garlic clove minced very finely into a paste or use a microplane, see note

 1 tablespoon olive oil